boecker-lab/docs.sirius.github.io/docs/_pages/prerequisites.md

 The "de novo only" strategy should be employed when specifically expecting molecular formulas that cannot be generated by bottom up search (meaning that the precursor formula in question is not a combination of database subformulas).
 This may especially be the case when looking for "unknown unknowns".
-Additionally, the expected element set needs to be well defined and should not contain many "rare" elements (see <ref to de novo>).
+Additionally, the expected element set needs to be well-defined and should not contain many "uncommon" elements due to the combinatorial explosion of possible candidates for large masses (see example in [de novo](#de-novo-annotation)).
 The local machine running the SIRIUS client should be powerful enough to handle de novo annotation of higher mass compounds.
 This approach can produce molecular formula annotations with no corresponding structure database hit.